Sam Yoon

-Sam Sang Yoon (born Yoon Sang-hyun on January 10, 1970) is a former at-large member of the Boston City Council.
+Sam Sang Yoon (born January 10, 1970), born Yoon Sang-hyun (Korean: 윤상현), is an American politician.
+He is a former at-large member of the Boston City Council.
 He later served as the executive director for the Council of Korean Americans in Washington, DC.
 He was the first Asian American to hold elected office in Boston.
 He is a member of the United States Democratic Party.

 Early life and education

-Born in Seoul, his family moved to the United States when Yoon was ten months old.
-Raised in Lebanon, Pennsylvania, he became an American citizen at ten years old.
-He received an undergraduate degree from Princeton University.
+Yoon was born in Seoul, South Korea.
+His family moved to the United States when Yoon was ten months old.
+He was raised in Lebanon, Pennsylvania, and became an American citizen at ten years old.
+He attended Princeton University.
 After graduating, he spent two years teaching math at urban public schools in New Jersey.

-He earned a degree from the John F. Kennedy School of Government at Harvard University.
-While at the Kennedy School, he worked with the Dudley Square Merchants Association to help them earn a Main Street designation.
+He earned a degree from the Harvard Kennedy School at Harvard University.
+While at the Kennedy School, he worked with the Dudley Square Merchants Association to help them obtain a Main Street designation.

-Career
+Early career

 After graduating from the Kennedy School, Yoon spent time working as a community organizer in Boston, providing housing for low income seniors and individuals coping with mental illnesses.

 He later worked at the Community Builders, the nation's largest non-profit developer.
 Yoon also spent time working for Abt Associates, a public policy think tank, before becoming the Housing Director for the Asian Community Development Corporation.

-Boston City Council
+Boston City Council (2006–2009)

+Elections

-In 2005, Yoon became the first person in the history of Boston municipal elections to win an at-large council seat on the first attempt.
+In 2005, was elected to an at-large council seat.
 Yoon won despite having lived in the city only for one year prior to his run.
 After placing 5th in the preliminary election, Yoon received 14.96% of the vote in the general election, placing third among eight candidates for four positions.
 Yoon's election was hailed by the local media as an important sign of the emergence of "New Boston", in which the city's traditional insider politics are becoming less important than before.
+Yoon's victory made have been aided by the fact that 2005 was the first election in which bilingual ballots were permitted, including ballots that used Chinese and English.
+Yoon was re-elected in November 2007, after receiving endorsements from many prominent Massachusetts politicians including Governor Deval Patrick and four other City Councilors, including Felix D. Arroyo and Chuck Turner.
+Yoon chose not to run for reelection in 2009 in order to run for mayor of Boston.

+During the 2008 Democratic Party presidential primaries, Yoon endorsed the candidacy of Barack Obama.